yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 * I should be able to share how well I did on the codel without spoiling the answer.
 (Desirable)
 * Puzzles should generate randomly so there is always a new puzzle.
 (Extension)

+### For Informed Consent User Story #1

+* The system should display a clear cookie banner explaining what personal data is collected before any cookies are set (Essential)
+* Users should be able to access granular cookie controls to accept/reject specific categories (functional, analytics, advertising, personalization) (Desirable)
+* The system should provide a "privacy dashboard" showing what data has been collected about the user over time (Extension)

-### For Informed Consent User Story
+### For Informed Consent User Story #2

-* The system shall clearly state that cookies are being used to collect login tokens, voting history, and search queries.
-(Essential) (relates to disclosure)
-* Only admins will have access to the information collected in the cookies (Essential) (relates to disclosure)
-* The data in cookies will expire in a week (Essentail) (relates to disclosure)
-* The data collected in cookies will be encrypted to prevent unauthorized access (Essential) (relates to disclosure)
+* Cookie data containing personal information should be encrypted both in transit and at rest to prevent unauthorized access.
+(Essential)
-* The system shall make a clear distinction between essential and non-essential cookies (Essential) (relates to voluntariness)
+* The system should automatically expire cookies based on predefined retention periods.
+(Essential)
-* The system shall allow users to read all posts and make their own posts even if they reject non-essential cookies (Essential) (relates to voluntariness)
+* The system should allow users to read and search posts even if they reject data collection on cookies.
+(Desirable)
-* The cookie consent interface shall provide equally prominent "Accept" and "Reject" buttons (Essential) (relates to agreement)
+* The platform should implement automated data retention policies that permanently delete expired cookie data.
+(Extension)

+### For Informed Consent User Story #3
+* The system should only share personal data with advertisers when users have explicitly consented to advertising cookies.
+(Essential)
-* The system shall explain what the data collected in cookies will be used for (Desirable) (relates to comprehension)
+* The system should make data sharing policies explicitly available to advertising partners.
+(Desirable)
-* The system shall provide interactive examples or tooltips explaining technical terms (Desirable) (relates to comprehension)
+* The platform should provide advertisers with aggregated insights about consent patterns while preserving individual user privacy.
+(Extension)

+### For Informed Consent User Story #4
-* The system shall remember user preferences and not repeatedly prompt for consent (Extension) (relates to agreement)
+* The system should maintain audit logs of user consent choices and consent withdrawal actions.
+(Essential)
-* Cookie settings shall be accessible via keyboard navigation and screen readers (Extension) (relates to competence)

-Note in addition to the planning labels, how the labels in the informed consent COS can be used to track if the COS meets the analysis laid out in the VSD process.
-Further, following a VSD process allowed us to defined more detailed COS as opposed to not using VSD in the user stories 1-3.
+* The system should provide summary reports demonstrating adherence to informed consent principles upon request.
+(Desirable)
+* The system should provide automated tools which regulators can use to verify if the personal data collection methods comply with local data protection laws.
+(Extension)

+Note how the user stories that resulted from VSD analysis on informed consent are markedly different from the user stories without VSD analysis.
+This illustrates how VSD helps us think about requirements more wholistically.

 [User Stories](https://www.simplilearn.com/tutorials/agile-scrum-tutorial/user-stories#how_to_write_user_stories)
 [VSD](https://vsd.ccs.neu.edu/introduction/what-is-vsd/)